Empowering Women in Organic Chemistry – Europe

 Following the success of a US event ‘Empowering Women in Organic Chemistry’ EWOC 2019, which took place at the University of Pennsylvania, June 28th 2019 a group of scientists in the UK decided to organise a similar initiative as a ‘sister’ event.

-‘Empowering Women in Organic Chemistry Europe‘ will take place on Thursday 11th June 2020 at AstraZeneca’s Macclesfield Site.
+The planned 2020 ‘Empowering Women in Organic Chemistry Europe’ will now take place on Thursday 10th June 2021 at AstraZeneca’s Macclesfield Site.

 ** Please note, registrations will initially be limited to a max of 4 attendees per company / institution – due to space restrictions **